az0977776/eau2/report/doc.md

 df->map(fib);

 delete df;

-printf("OK: test_map\n");
 ```

 # Open questions
 - What is the process for distributing the objects across multiple nodes?
 Whos responsibility is it to distribute chunks into different nodes?
 - When accessing multiple values in the same chunk, the current strategy will require multiple iterations of deserializing the chunk and getting a single value when it is possible to deserialize the chunk once and cache the value.
-Is the implementation of a comprehensive caching stratgey/system part of the spec?
+Is the implementation of a comprehensive caching stratgey/system required?
+- Why is the key value store exposed to the application level?
+Should the user be allowed to pick which node to create a distributed DataFrame on (sample use case)?

 # Status
 What the team has: